himmAllRight/himmAllRight-source/content/post/emacs-update-evil-usepackage.md

 This works because I don't name my home computers with the same name as my work machine.
-This little tweak worked so well, that I decided to make another file, `emacs-linux.el`, that I could dump my linux and/or home specific configuration into.
+This little tweak worked so well, that I decided to make another file, `emacs-linux.el`, that I could dump my Linux and/or home specific configuration into.
 I only load it when on a GNU/Linux machine: